gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 ### The catch

-Well, the catch is, it only work with GCC great.
+Well, the catch is, it only work great with GCC.
 Painful truth, but it's not so bad: Other compilers still output the "error name".
 In other words, the compiler will still output the struct name `NoAddError`, which can still be useful if you don't use GCC, and you code will behave exacly the same as before.
 Calling a deleted function is still calling a deleted function, with or without this trick.

 I have seen this working in some cases with clang, but is not as reliable as GCC for executing the trick.